Covered interest arbitrage: Mechanics of covered interest arbitrage

 An arbitrageur executes a covered interest arbitrage strategy by exchanging domestic currency for foreign currency at the current spot exchange rate, then investing the foreign currency at the foreign interest rate.
 Simultaneously, the arbitrageur negotiates a forward contract to sell the amount of the future value of the foreign investment at a delivery date consistent with the foreign investment's maturity date, to receive domestic currency in exchange for the foreign-currency funds.

-For example, as per the chart at right consider that an investor with $5,000,000 USD is considering whether to invest abroad using a covered interest arbitrage strategy or to invest domestically.
+For example, as per the chart at right consider that an investor with US$5,000,000 is considering whether to invest abroad using a covered interest arbitrage strategy or to invest domestically.
 The dollar deposit interest rate is 3.4% in the United States, while the euro deposit rate is 4.6% in the euro area.
 The current spot exchange rate is 1.2730 $/€ and the six-month forward exchange rate is 1.3000 $/€.
 For simplicity, the example ignores compounding interest.
-Investing $5,000,000 USD domestically at 3.4% for six months ignoring compounding, will result in a future value of $5,085,000 USD.
-However, exchanging $5,000,000 dollars for euros today, investing those euros at 4.6% for six months ignoring compounding, and exchanging the future value of euros for dollars at the forward exchange rate (on the delivery date negotiated in the forward contract), will result in $5,223,488 USD, implying that investing abroad using covered interest arbitrage is the superior alternative.
+Investing US$5,000,000 domestically at 3.4% for six months ignoring compounding, will result in a future value of US$5,085,000.
+However, exchanging $5,000,000 for euros today, investing those euros at 4.6% for six months ignoring compounding, and exchanging the future value of euros for dollars at the forward exchange rate (on the delivery date negotiated in the forward contract), will result in US$5,223,488, implying that investing abroad using covered interest arbitrage is the superior alternative.

 Effect of arbitrage

 If there were no impediments, such as transaction costs, to covered interest arbitrage, then any opportunity, however minuscule, to profit from it would immediately be exploited by many financial market participants, and the resulting pressure on domestic and forward interest rates and the forward exchange rate premium would cause one or more of these to change virtually instantaneously to eliminate the opportunity.
 In fact, the anticipation of such arbitrage leading to such market changes would cause these three variables to align to prevent any arbitrage opportunities from even arising in the first place: incipient arbitrage can have the same effect, but sooner, as actual arbitrage.
-Thus any evidence of empirical deviations from covered interest parity would have to be explained on the grounds of some friction in the financial markets.
+Thus, any evidence of empirical deviations from covered interest parity would have to be explained on the grounds of some friction in the financial markets.